 Every new parent has their own way of raising their child.
 Some parents switch up their parenting styles with each new child they have.
 Although traditional ways are proven to raise efficient and responsible children, it never hurts to try out new ways which may be beneficial for your little one.
 One such newer method of raising children is bottle feeding.

 Bottle feeding is an alternative to breastfeeding.
-Many news moms who are unable to breastfeed or want to feed formula milk along with breastfeeding, choose to bottle-feed their babies.
+Many new moms who are unable to breastfeed or want to feed formula milk along with breastfeeding, choose to bottle-feed their babies.
 Some moms even feed breast milk through bottles.
-If you’re a new mom, considering bottle feeding your little one, we suggest that you first read the advantages and disadvantages of bottle-feeding a baby and make an informed decision.
+If you’re a new mom, considering bottle-feeding your little one, we suggest that you first read the advantages and disadvantages of bottle feeding a baby and make an informed decision.

 What Are the Pros of Bottle Feeding?

 Like everything else on the planet, there are pros and cons to bottle feeding too.
 First, we’ll discuss the pros of bottle feeding to ease you into the topic.
 There are several benefits of bottle-feeding a baby.
 Read on to know what they are!